Oktoberfest Guide for the Thrifty Traveler

 The prepaid beer and food vouchers will be sent to you once you confirm and pay for your reservation.
 The vouchers are valid during the whole Oktoberfest period.
 Although I really doubt you’ll have any left over.

 Absolutely!
 If you’re going to travel all the way to Munich, you better pick up some Lederhosen if you’re a guy or a Dirndl if you’re a lady.

 I recommend finding one at least three months before Oktoberfest on eBay, when they’re the cheapest.
-I was able to get a classy leather Lederhosen, button up shirt, socks, and shoes for less than $100.
-The same goes with Mrs. TT’s dirndl.
+I was able to get a classy leather Lederhosen, button-up shirt, socks, and shoes for less than $100.
+The same goes for Mrs. TT’s dirndl.

 By booking your flights and hotels with points or a flight deal, you can save a significant amount, and be able to enjoy Oktoberfest without breaking the bank.
 I highly recommend Oktoberfest and also exploring the areas outside of Munich in Bavaria.
 Germany is a beautiful country and with the Euro as cheap as it is, now is the time to go!